cloudflare/cloudflare-ingress-controller/README.md

 will create the ingress in your default namespace.

-If you want to deploy the controller to a different namespace, you need to:
+If you want to deploy the controller to a different namespace, you need to do both of the following:
-- point `kubectl` to the right namespace (using `--namespace`, or `set-context`, or whatever suits your fancfy)
+- point `kubectl` to the right namespace (using `--namespace`, or `set-context`, or whatever you prefer)
 - edit `deploy/warp-controller-deployment.yaml` to specify the
-  namespace you want to use on the controller command line
+  namespace you want to use on the controller command line using the `-namespace` flag

-The `command:` section should look like the one below:
+For example, to manage ingress resources in the `blue` namespace, the `command:` block in your `warp-controller-deployment.yaml` should look like the one below:

 ```yaml
 - command: